 These figures were endorsed by the American Academy of Pediatricians (AAP) in the Summer of 2016.
 According to the AASM:“Regularly sleeping fewer than the number of recommended hours is associated with attention, behavior, and learning problems,” according to the statement.
 “Insufficient sleep also increases the risk of accidents, injuries, hypertension, obesity, diabetes and depression.”
 Likewise, too much sleep has been linked to obesity, diabetes and mental health problems, the group said.

 Electronic devices with light-up screens can disrupt and inhibit sleep according to a 2014 review of the research literature, which found that in 90% of adolescent-age sleep studies, the use of devices prior to bedtime directly correlated to disruptions in healthful sleep patterns.
 This is due both to cognitive stimulation as well as illumination, which increases alertness.
+(Light suppresses melatonin levels in the brain, which is the hormone responsible for making us feel sleepy.)
 Additionally, the more interactive the device, the more disruptive to sleep the effect, delaying and therefore reducing overall sleep, found prevalent in 72% of adolescents according to the National Institutes of Health in 2011.

 Bottom Line: Using digital devices before bed, recreationally or otherwise, disrupts healthy sleep, which is critical for healthy development.